gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 >>> color, _, _, calories = beer
 ```

-At times, while unpacking a tuple into separate variables, you're only interested in the values for the specific fields.
-You can use _.
+At times, while unpacking a tuple into separate variables, you're only interested in the values for few specific fields.
+So, you can use '_' for fields you're not interested in :).

 ```
 >>> color